varigit/pyvar/sphinx/pyvar.contribute.rst

 Contribute
 ==========

-**Contributions are welcome!** Please see below our contributing guide for more details.
+This project is still under development and we encourage you to contribute to the project.
+Please see below our contributing guide for more details:

 Coding Convention and Requirements
 ----------------------------------